visgl/deck.gl/docs/advanced/views.md

 ## Remarks

-* At first blush the way deck.gl multi viewport support is designed, especially in relation to base components, might seem a little surprising.
-It can be helpful to consider that deck.gl is limited to rendering into a single canvas, due to the one-to-one relation between a canvas and a `WebGLRenderingContext`.
-* The coordinate system of `View` extents is defined in the "CSS" or window coordinate system of the containing HTML component and will be translated to device coordinates before `gl.viewport` is called.
+* CSS Coordinates - If using absolute coordinates, the coordinate system of `View` extents is defined in the "CSS" or window coordinate system of the containing HTML component and will be translated to device coordinates before `gl.viewport` is called.
+* `Viewport`s - in addition to `View` classes, deck.gl also has a hierarchy of `Viewport` classes. `Viewport` classes are focused on mathematical operations such as coordinate projection/unproject and calculation of projection matrices and GLSL uniforms.
+Unless an application needs to project or unproject coordinates in JavaScript, they typically do not directly create `Viewport` classes.
+Instead `Viewport` classes are created automatically, "under the hood" based on the `View` classes supplied by the application.
+* Performance - When viewports change, layers can get a chance to update their state: the `updateState({changeFlags: viewportChanged})` function will be called.
+When rendering with many viewports there can be a concern that `updateState` gets called too many times per frame (potentially recalculating other things that have nothing to do with viewport updates, in less strictly coded layers).
+However, since most layers do not need to update state when viewport changes, the `updateState` function is not automatically called on viewport change.
+To make sure it is called, the layer needs to override `shouldUpdateState`.